-Were You Injured in a Truck Accident?
+Have You Been Injured in a Chicago Truck Accident?

 A large commercial truck, such as a tractor-trailer manufactured by Freightliner, Kenworth, Mack, or Peterbilt, may be 20 times the size of a conventional passenger car when pulling a trailer.
-Given the extreme disparity between the weight and mass of commercial trucks and regular passenger cars, it is not hard to imagine how dangerous it is for the occupants of a regular car when they get in an accident with a big rig—not to mention the effects on a pedestrians, motorcyclists, or bicyclists.
+Given the extreme disparity between the weight and mass of commercial trucks and regular passenger cars, it is not hard to imagine how dangerous it is for the occupants of a regular car when they get in an accident with a big rig—not to mention the effects on pedestrians, motorcyclists, or bicyclists.

 Check out this link for more Truck Accident Statistics.